 Awareness and knowledge transfer for thyroid disorders

-Awareness campaigns for cancer
+Awareness campaigns for head and neck cancer

 World Cancer Day